Developer-BT/DietXML/Rust/readme.md

 ### Attributes

 This can either be chained to a `set_key` to apply to a parent element before adding the next element, or it can be added to the element itself, to be displayed on the deepest element (the one you pass a value on):
+-chaining has been deliberately limited to .attributes() to prevent generation of dense unmaintable code

 ```rust
 use diet_xml::XmlBuilder;